tania-m/romannumeral/readme.md

 Then, from the root of this project, **run**:    `npm start`

+## Development methodology
+The development of this server is incremental: functionalities are added, improved and refactored over time in iterations.
+This is very similar to the Scrum Agile methodology.
+The first focus was to get a base working version (integer to roman conversion) to get a minimum viable product.
+Then, extend and improve business functionalities, finally monitoring and deployment capabilities.

+All functionalities must be unit tested, especially those used to do the roman numeral conversion (since they are of critical value for this server).
+Also, integration tests need to be written for added routes and functionalities, to verify that the server is capable of responding to requests as expected.

+To finish, API routes need to be documented in the project's swagger file.
+Code should also be documented.

 ## Routes
 *Detailed route documentation can be found in the swagger/openapi file in the project folder api-documentation.*